 The world's cancer burden is growing and becoming increasingly unequitable.
 Cancer causes approximately 1 in 6 deaths worldwide and it is clear that the challenges are global challenges.
 Therefore, increased international cooperation is necessary, where different actors and countries can help each other.

-In order to beat cancer faster, we need the networks, knowledge, experiences and perspectives of others.
-We also need to contribute knowledge and resources to strengthen the capacity of others where we are not active or can not achieve the same effect.
+In order to beat cancer faster, we need a plurality networks, knowledge, experiences and perspectives of others.
+We also need to contribute with knowledge and resources to strengthen the capacity of other actors and organisations.

-Collaboration and exchange of experiences and best practices with others contributes to a positive development and reduction of the global cancer burden but can also help create conditions for fewer people to be affected by cancer in Sweden and for Swedish patients to receive the best and most equitable care possible.
+Collaboration and exchange of experiences and best practices with others contributes to a positive development and reduction of the global cancer burden.
+It can also help create conditions for fewer people to be affected by cancer in Sweden and for Swedish patients to receive the best and most equitable care possible.

 The Swedish Cancer Society collaborates with several different international actors, including UICC – the world's largest member organisation for cancer issues.
 Our Secretary General, Ulrika Årehed Kågström, is President of UICC from 2024 to 2026.